Dewie Brewton, Florida Teacher Who Allegedly Drowned Raccoons, Retires

 — Rasa Samimi (@SamimiRasa) May 16, 2018

 Meanwhile, he may still face criminal charges.
 The Florida Department of Health and the state Fish and Wildlife Conservation Commission are both continuing their investigations, although it is not clear, as of this writing, when or even if criminal charges will be forthcoming.
-Further the State of Florida may revoke Brewton’s pension, according to District spokesman Kevin Christian.
+Further, the State of Florida may revoke Brewton’s pension, according to district spokesman Kevin Christian.

 According to the Florida Fish and Wildlife Conservation Commission, the preferred way of dealing with nuisance animals is to trap and relocate them, according to a defined procedure.
 Failing that, they must be euthanized “humanely.”
 The commission’s bylaws specifically state that drowning such animals is “unacceptable.”